reaandrew/awscliqueries/possible-query-posts.md

 - Querying for the network ACL rules in a specific VPC.
 - Listing all Amazon WorkSpaces and their running mode.
 - Getting a count of all EC2 instances across all regions.
+- Finding all unattached Elastic IPs in your account.